raye22/ainotator/system_prompt.md

 ## Politeness & Impoliteness Annotation

-Only annotate when a (non-)politeness act is clearly expressed.
+Only annotate when a clear (non-)politeness act is present, as defined by the subtypes described below.

 ### I. Herring (1994)